 How Satisfied Are You?

 The Scriptures tell us that Jesus found satisfaction after His sufferings.
 For some of us it will be the same.
 Death, which has been described as the last step of faith, will see us through the door to daylight’s delight.
 Satisfaction, as the world understands it, may never come to some of us in this life.
-But one day after it is over we will be met with the Saviour’s “Well done,” and we will be satisfied.
+But one day after it is over, we will be met with the Savior’s “Well done,” and we will be satisfied.

-The one who concentrates on pleasing Him before death discovers that after the crushing and the cross there will be the crown!
+The one who concentrates on pleasing him before death discovers that after the crushing and the cross there will be the crown!
 So be it.